“Some people try to be tall by cutting off the heads of others” — Paramhansa Yogananda

 In order to constantly fill their “supply”, many narcissists deliberately find or create scenarios where they can regularly receive attention and the feeling of infallibility.
 They also purposely target relationships with individuals (victims) who are prone to their initial charm, gullible to their manipulation, and vulnerable to their exploitation.
 At home or at work, in ways large and small, the narcissist craves constant stroking of their ego.
 They desperately depend on this “supply” to compensate for their inner emptiness, and relieve their fragile self-esteem.

 Below are seven manipulative roles narcissists often enact in order to receive a regular flow of narcissistic supply, with references from my books “How to Successfully Handle Narcissists” and “A Practical Guide for Narcissists to Change Towards the Higher Self”.
-While some people may engage in one of the behaviors below on occasion, which may not be a major issue, a chronic narcissist will habitually dwell in one or more of the following personas on a regular basis, in order to feel adequate about him or herself.
+While some people may engage in one of the behaviors below on occasion, which may not be a major issue, a chronic narcissist will habitually dwell in one or more of the following personas on a regular basis, in order to feel adequate about him or herself, and exposing a narcissist is a tricky business.

 1. The Self-Anointed Know It All